Cloud-based EHR:

 Data security

 To protect your patient information, consult your vendors or IT teams on dividing data into manageable chunks for gradual transferring, possible network security reconfiguration, or other measures.
-Major EHR vendors use third-party cloud services to ensure maximum security and compliance: for example, Epic uses AWS, and Meditech collaborates with Google Cloud.
+Major EHR vendors use third-party cloud service providers to ensure maximum security and compliance: for example, Epic uses AWS, and Meditech collaborates with Google Cloud.
 Make sure your migration strategy fits your overall data governance and security strategy before initiating the transfer.

 Cloud-based EHR: 5 real-life examples